wisestamp/gmail-sync-sa/README.md

 * https://www.googleapis.com/auth/gmail.settings.basic
 5. Click Authorize.

-## Step 4 Running Gmail signature synchronization script locally.
+## 5. Run Gmail signature synchronization script locally
 1. Install python3.
 Make sure Python is added to your path and available from command prompt.
 Make sure pip is also installed
 2. Get the project from [this repository](https://github.com/wisestamp/gmail-sync-sa).
 3. Put service_account.json file inside root folder of the project.